Valmont (VMI)

 13. Is Now The Time To Buy Valmont?

-Valmont’s business quality ultimately falls short of our standards.
-Although its revenue growth was good over the last five years, it’s expected to deteriorate over the next 12 months and its organic revenue declined.
+Valmont isn’t a terrible business, but it doesn’t pass our bar.
+Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its organic revenue declined.
 And while the company’s rising cash profitability gives it more optionality, the downside is its gross margins are lower than its industrials peers.